Mohini: Relationship with Shiva

 Shasta is identified primarily with two regional deities: Ayyappa from Kerala and the Tamil Aiyanar.
 He is also identified with the classical Hindu gods Skanda and Hanuman.
 In the later story of the origin of Ayyappa, Shiva impregnates Mohini, who gives birth to Ayyappa.
 They abandon Ayyappa, who is born to kill Mahishi, and the child was found by a king who raised him.
-The legend highlights Vishnu's protests to be Mohini again and also notes that Ayyappa is born of Vishnu's thigh as Mohini does not have a real womb.
 Another variant says that instead of a biological origin, Ayyappa sprang from Shiva's semen, which he ejaculated upon embracing Mohini.
 Ayyappa is referred to as Hariharaputra, "the son of Vishnu (Hari) and Shiva (Hara)", and grows up to be a great hero.
 Another tale says after Surpanaka's destruction, Shiva wishes to see Mohini and mesmerized by her looks, has union with her resulting in the birth of Ayyapppa.

 Narayani-Mohini by M. V. Dhurandhar.
 The painting depicts Mohini as a goddess with iconographical attributes reminiscent of Vishnu.

 The Tamil text Kanda Puranam narrates about the birth of Shasta identified with Aiyanar.
 The text tells just before the tale that Vishnu is Shiva's Shakti (wife and power) Parvati in a male form.
 The legend begins with Shiva's request and Vishnu's agreement to show his illusionary Mohini form, that he assumed for the distribution of amrita.
 Shiva falls in love with Mohini and proposes a union with her.
 Mohini-Vishnu declines saying that union of two men was unfruitful.
 Shiva informs Mohini-Vishnu that he was one of the forms of his Shakti ("female consort").
 Thereafter, their union resulted in the birth of a dark boy with red locks, who was named Hariharaputra.
 Further, he was also known as Shasta and Aiyannar.

 In the Agni Purana, as the enchanted Shiva follows Mohini, drops of his semen fall on the ground and become lingas, Shiva's symbols.
 His seed also generates the monkey-god Hanuman, who helps Vishnu's avatar Rama in his fight against Ravana in the Ramayana.
 The Shiva Purana says that by the mere glimpse of Mohini, Shiva spurts out his seed.
 The seed was collected and poured into the ear of Añjanā, who gave birth to Hanuman, the incarnation of Shiva.
 The latter is retold in the Thai and Malaysian version of the Ramayana.
 Though Hanuman springs from Shiva's seed, he is also considered as a combined son of Vishnu and Shiva.